web-at-berkeley/tp-sp23-backend/README.md

 There are many details that are left intentionally vague.
 Though you are very much welcome to email us to ask for clarifications, we will most likely tell you to use your best judgement.
-Because of this, feel free to create a `assumptions.md`, where you can type out and voice any assumptions you made throughout this project.
-We also _highly_ encourage you to write out your own documentation to this API and provide us a glimpse of your rationale behind every design decision.
+Because of this, feel free to create a `assumptions.md`, where you can type out and voice any assumptions you made throughout this project - we really want to hear about your rationale behind every design decision.